adobe/spectrum-web-components/packages/picker/README.md

 #### Use help text to show context

-A picker’s description in the help text is can communicate what to select or how to select an option.
+A picker’s description in the help text can communicate what to select or how to select an option.
 This includes information such as:

 -   An overall description of the picker options
 -   Hints for what kind of information to choose